 1. Location, location, location

-Regardless of the type of business trip, staying in a hotel that is conveniently located is likely to be high on a business traveller’s priority list.
+Regardless of the type of business trip, staying in a hotel that is conveniently located is always high on a business traveller’s priority list.

-Some of the benefits, such as reducing time and money spent on local travel, are well-known.
-But with the rise of bleisure, business travellers choosing to spend an extra few days exploring a travel destination are going to want great access to public transport and local amenities, too.
+Some of the benefits, such as reducing time and money spent on local travel, are obvious.
+But with many travellers choosing to spend an extra few days exploring a destination after their business has concluded, considerations like access to public transport and local attractions are increasingly important.

-Having a booking tool with an interactive map view allows you to quickly identify hotel properties close to an office location or meeting venue.
-Plus, it gives you a good idea of what’s on your traveller’s doorstep, such as local restaurants, attractions and transport options, including bike stations.
+HotelHub’s agent booking tool can display hotels within a five kilometre radius of a specified office or meeting location and users can easily switch between the list and map views.
+The interactive map view allows you to quickly identify hotel properties close to a specific location and gives you a good idea of what’s on your traveller’s doorstep, such as local restaurants, attractions and transport options, including bike stations.

-TMCs and corporates will often have negotiated rates for hotels which, when booked, can provide better inclusions and amenities, as well as enhanced revenue opportunities and improved supplier leverage.
+TMCs and corporates will usually have negotiated rates for hotels which, when booked, can provide better inclusions and amenities, as well as enhanced revenue opportunities and improved supplier leverage.

 But with so many rates available from numerous content providers, making sure you’re picking the right rate can be a challenge.